-The lofty altitude of Saas-Fee (1,800m) and its neighbouring villages, Saas-Balen, Saas-Almagell and Saas-Grund, not only makes for exceptional views but delivers a snow guarantee from November through April and summer skiing on the Allalin glacier from July to October.
-The Saas-Fee ski area is unrivalled in featuring 150km of ski slopes located predominantly between 2,500m and 3,500m above sea level, topping out at 3,600m.
-At this altitude, snow is not merely abundant but is cold, chalky and grippy - ideal for perfecting your carving technique.
+Saas-Fee’s altitude (1800m) guarantees snow from November to April, and summer skiing on the Allalin glacier from July to October.
+Snow is not merely abundant, but is cold, chalky and grippy – ideal for perfecting your carving technique.
 Advanced skiers can climb some of the surrounding 4,000m peaks with local guides to be rewarded with 2,000 vertical metre off-piste descents.

-The Saas villages cherish their history yet they embrace modern technology where it matters: the Saas-Fee ski area benefits from a network of new, high-speed lifts including the Metro Alpin, an underground funicular which is both the world's highest funicular and highest subway.
-This slick lift whisks guests directly from Saas-Fee to the world's highest revolving restaurant, the 3500m-high Mittelallalin, where you can enjoy ever-changing 360 degree views of the Alps over lunch.
-James Bond fans will quickly recognise the restaurant, which featured as Piz Gloria, the headquarters of 007's nemesis Ernst Stavro Blofeld, in 'On Her Majesty's Secret Service.'
-The Metro Alpin also brings you to the Allalin Ice Pavilion, where you can follow a tunnel into the heart of the glacier to learn some of its secrets.
+The area benefits from a network of new, high-speed lifts including the Metro Alpin, an underground funicular, which takes guests to the world's highest revolving restaurant, the 3500m-high Mittelallalin, where you can enjoy 360-degree views of the Alps.
+James Bond fans will recognise the restaurant, which featured as Blofeld’s headquarters in 'On Her Majesty's Secret Service.'
+The Metro Alpin also brings you to the Allalin Ice Pavilion, where you can follow a tunnel into the heart of the glacier.

-The slender Anniviers valley snakes up from the Valais capital, Sion, calling on eleven villages before reaching Zinal at its head.
-Encircled by the "Imperial Crown", five peaks towering above 4,000 metres including the Matterhorn, and boasting 220km of ski pistes across three ski areas, the valley remains relatively unknown.
+The Anniviers valley is encircled by the "Imperial Crown", five peaks towering above 4,000 metres including the Matterhorn, and boasting 220km of ski pistes across three ski areas.
 Passing through the sleepy Anniviers villages, it's as though time has paused: wooden “raccards” (granaries) stand in Alpine pastures, barely changed in 600 years, and cow fighting remains a highlight of the social calendar.

 The best way to explore the Val d'Anniviers off-piste is by joining a Freeride Week organised by the local tourist office.
-These weeks package up five nights' accommodation with four days of guided freeskiing and ski touring (for various skill levels) as well as training in mountain safety and avalanche awareness.
+They offer five nights accommodation with four days of guided freeskiing and ski touring (for various skill levels) as well as training in mountain safety and avalanche awareness.
 The last involves tuition and hands-on experience gained at the Mammut Avalanche Training Centre on the pistes above Zinal, where guides teach budding freeriders to use their avalanche transceiver in simulated situations.

 Winter holidays spent with family are magical: bundling up your little ones in their down ski suits, watching them master their first ski turns, laughing together over bread dropped in the fondue and evenings spent playing games by the fire.

-Set within the first UNESCO World Natural Heritage Site in the Alps, the three mountain villages are entirely car free, accessed only by ski lift, guaranteeing peace and quiet as well as a safe environment for little ones.
-Furthermore, virtually all the hotels, chalets and apartments in the villages are ski-in/ski-out, making for effortless access to the Arena's 104km of pistes (cunningly avoiding any tearful ski carrying tantrums).
-Of these, over a third are beginner friendly and nearly half suitable for intermediates, making this an idyllic place for children and adults alike.
-And that's by no means all: there are four dedicated kid's areas, four fun parks, a snowpark and a half pipe.
-For budding Bode Millers, there's even a competitive high-speed course on Fiescheralp and a timed giant slalom course on Bettmeralp - download race times, photographs and video of your descent for ultimate Facebragging rights.
+Set within the first UNESCO World Natural Heritage Site in the Alps, the three mountain villages are car free and accessed by ski lift, guaranteeing peace and quiet as well as a safe environment for little ones.
+There’s 104km of pistes, over a third of which are beginner friendly and nearly half suitable for intermediates, making Aletsch great for children and adults alike.
+And that's not all: there are four dedicated kid's areas, four fun parks, a snowpark and a half pipe.
+There's even a competitive high-speed course on Fiescheralp and a timed giant slalom course on Bettmeralp .

-By no means “limited” to snowsure downhill skiing terrain and freestyle parks, Aletsch Arena is also home to kilometres of scenic cross-country ski, snowshoeing and winter walking trails.
-As you explore these trails, soak up mesmerising views of the Aletsch Glacier and some of Switzerland's most iconic peaks, including the Matterhorn and Jungfraujoch.
-Join the locals tobogganing on the gentle Blätz piste or really push the sledge out with a fondue in the cosy mountain restaurant atop Fiescheralp before donning head torches and being guided down the 13km-long sledging trail to the pretty town of Lax.
+Aletsch Arena is also home to kilometres of scenic cross-country ski, snowshoeing and winter walking trails, which provide mesmerising views of the Aletsch Glacier and some of Switzerland's most iconic peaks, including the Matterhorn and Jungfraujoch.

 Lying at the very heart of the extensive 4 Vallées ski area, Nendaz combines direct access to Switzerland’s largest ski area with a tranquil, authentic mountain experience.